99x/serverless-dynamodb-local/README.md

 Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local

 Note: Default port: 8000 and if you change the port, change it accordingly in usage

-## Coming up

-* Allow to create tables & run seeds remotely with a simple set of commands.

 ## Links